 audience to maintain attention to remote forms of delivery, especially for long periods and

 complex subject matter.

-One solution is to deliver the training to the same level as in-house delivery by means of
+One solution is to deliver bespoke training to the same level as in-house delivery by means of

 several shorter segments, which need not be on a single day.
 Segmented delivery is also

 popular with clients who have time differential requirements, possibly to meet shift